CamStan/test-docs/unifyfs-docs/docs/build.rst

 Use `Spack's shell support`_ to add Spack to your ``PATH`` and enable use of the ``spack`` command.

+.. admonition:: Thallium, Mochi Suite, and SDS Repo Users

+    The available and UnifyFS-compatible Mochi-Margo versions that are in the ``mochi-margo`` Spack package do not match up with the latest/default versions in the Mochi Suite, SDS Repo, and ``mochi-thallium`` Spack packages.
+It is likely that a different version of ``mochi-margo`` will need to be specified in the install command of UnifyFS.
+E.g.: ``spack install unifyfs ^mochi-margo@0.9.6``

 Build UnifyFS and its dependencies
 **********************************